Kartaverse/Reactor-Standalone/Install.md

 # Reactor Standalone Installation

+Reactor is provided as a zip-based portable install.
+You can technically expand the zip archive, and run the Reactor Standalone program's executable from any location you desire.

+However it's recommended for new users to copy the software into your Applications/Program Files folder for simplicity.

 ## Downloads

 You can download the latest Reactor Standalone beta releases from the project's [GitHub Releases page](https://github.com/Kartaverse/Reactor-Standalone/releases).